-Fully Funded Double Degree PhD Studentship between Carnegie School of Sport and the University of Copenhagen - Starting October 2018
+Fully Funded Double Degree PhD Studentship between Carnegie School of Sport and the University of Copenhagen - Starting February 2019

 The Carnegie School of Sport is offering a fully funded PhD studentship in collaboration with the University of Copenhagen.
 The studentship provides a bursary of £14,777 per annum (pro-rata into 12 monthly payments) and UK/EU Fees paid for a period of three years.
 We will also support travel to Copenhagen to the value of £500 per year.
 It is a requirement that the successful applicant will be based full-time at our Headingley Campus, and will undertake a period of study of at least six months in Copenhagen, across the three years.
 Following submission of a PhD thesis and successful completion of a public PhD defence, the student will receive an Award from both universities.

 Proposals can be discussed with the project lead; Dr Toni WIlliams (T.L.firstname.lastname@example.org) prior to application.